 A clearing house can help effectively isolate the negative effects from a failing market participant, and limit the spread of problems.
-If a clearing firm fails, and a settlement failure is the result, the guarantee funds at a clearing house can usually settle the transactions on behalf of the failing clearing firm.
+If a firm fails, and a settlement failure is the result, the guarantee funds at the house can usually settle the transactions on behalf of the failing clearing firm.
 However, before the guarantee funds need to be used, clearing houses can often utilize default procedures against a failing clearing firm.

-It sounds like the process is a long one, but in reality it’s possible for a clearing house to settle transactions in a matter of seconds.
+It sounds like the process is a long one, but in reality, it’s possible for a clearing house to settle transactions in a matter of seconds.
 On highly liquid markets, these transactions take place in a fraction of a second.
 However, there are some transactions, especially in the OTC markets, that can take days to settle.

 Other Functions of a Clearing House